-Lucky for gardeners, many adult beneficial insects feed on pollen, nectar, or plant juices to supplement or replace their insect diet.
-It is, in fact, the larvae of these insects that eat the majority of plant pests.
-It is in our interest to provide a stable habitat, such as a perennial border, for our predatory friends to live, feed and lay their eggs.
-Try to avoid excessive mowing or tilling of your “bug bank”.
-The following plants will attract pollinators and beneficial predators:
+Lucky for us, many adult beneficial insects feed on pollen, nectar, or plant juices to supplement or replace their insect diet.
+And here’s the fascinating part: it’s often their hungry larvae that devour the majority of garden pests!
+By providing a stable habitat, such as a perennial border, we’re essentially creating a “home base” for these predatory allies to live, feed, and raise their pest-munching offspring.
+So before you break out that mower or tiller, remember that your “bug bank” is a valuable investment in your garden’s health.

 ANNUALS AND PERENNIALS